pebabion/agentic-system-demo/README.md

 ```

 ### LangGraph Configuration
-The project includes `langgraph.json` for graph deployment configuration.
+The project includes `langgraph.json` for graph deployment configuration with the `agent_system` graph endpoint.

 ## Dependencies